hypermusic-ai/chain-of-thoughts/README.md

 For DCN auth, the pipeline will use `PRIVATE_KEY` from the environment if present; otherwise it creates a temporary account for the session.

+## Configure instruments (user-editable)

+The instrument list, ranges, GM programs, and polyphony flags are **required** and are read from `instruments.json` (root of the repo).
+Edit that file to change the setup (add/remove instruments, tweak ranges or display names).
+The order of `ordered_instruments` drives track order in JSON and MIDI.
+Add `"polyphonic": true` per instrument (e.g., for `grand_piano`) to allow overlapping durations and chords; omit/false keeps monophonic capping.
+You can point to another config via `INSTRUMENT_CONFIG=/path/to/custom.json` before running.
+The run will fail fast if no instrument config is found.
+Remember to write prompts that name the instruments you configured (the code also appends the configured ranges to every prompt automatically).

 ---

 ## Project layout